gboersma/jdot/readme.md

 Dependencies
 ============

-Requires the dot executable.
+- Requires the dot executable.
 By default, is located in /usr/local/bin.
 Use Graph.setDefaultCmd to change it.

 Note: For Mac OS X, homebrew has a recipe for Graphviz that puts the executable here.

-Not required, but supports viewing graphs in a browser.
+- Not required, but JDot supports viewing graphs in a browser.
 By default, the command to open the file on the browser is "open -a 'Google Chrome.app'".
 Use Graph.setDefaultBrowserCmd to change it.

 Distribution
 ============